ruchigarg-DS/texas-bid-prediction/README.md

 * Hyperparameter tuning.
 * Testing and validation.

+Successful candidates will be able to explain what they did, why, and where their analysis is lacking.
+If there's a mutual fit, we'll schedule an in-person interview at a time and date that works for us and you.

-If you have questions, please send them to <work@cloudframe.io>
+If you have questions, please send them to <work@cloudframe.io>.
+We look forward to hearing from you!